SimonGschnell/Resume/README.md

-# Resume
+# Flaks project

-This respository is dedicated to my cv, a website containing different information about me
+A flask project which I wanted to use as my portfoglio but I changed my mind

 ## Content